 Vietnam - January 1, 1961 - March 28, 1973

 Vietnam Frequent Wind - April 29, 30, 1975

 Persian Gulf - August 2, 1990 - November 30, 1995

 Global War on Terrorism - September 11, 2001 - TBD

-The claimant must also be in receipt of one of the following medals: Korean Service Medal, Vietnam Service Medal, Armed Forces Expeditionary Medal Vietnam Era Southwest Asia Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Iraq Campaign Medal, or the Afghanistan Campaign Service Medal; and have been a resident of Illinois for 12 months immediately prior to entering service and have received an Honorable Discharge.
+The claimant must also be in receipt of one of the following medals: Korean Service Medal, Vietnam Service Medal, Armed Forces Expeditionary Medal Vietnam Era Southwest Asia Service Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Iraq Campaign Medal, or the Afghanistan Campaign Service Medal; and have been a resident of Illinois for 12 months immediately prior to entering service.
+Some service periods require an Honorable Discharge and foreign service requirements.